All Glossary

 The color is developing despite the fact that very little iron is available from the body.
 I have glazed the inside of this mug with a durable liner glaze to make it functional.
 The porcelain contains more than 30% silica but the Shino is still crazing on it.

-The wax resist brushstrokes (done right after glazing) are clearly defined.
-This indicates that soda migration to the surface during drying is an important mechanism of the effect.
+The wax resist brushstrokes (done right after glazing) are clearly defined indicating that soda migration to the surface during drying is an important mechanism of the effect.
 Some carbon trapping is also visible on the lower section of the larger bowl (and other pieces in other places in the kiln).
 The glaze has been applied fairly thinly so no whiter areas are visible.
 This was part of a project I did to understand, not what Shino glazes look like, but what they are.
 Chemically.
+The code for the project was G3840.

 Links